Recent Blog Post

 Steven Matz

 Seat belts are designed with your safety in mind, and in Michigan, it is a stoppable offense if you are not wearing one.
 Wearing a seat belt is a primary law, but if you were not wearing one at the time of an accident, this offense might not be your only concern.
 Insurance adjusters will look for any reason to fault you, and not wearing a seat belt may be just what they need.
-While this does not mean the insurance company will disregard your claim altogether, it might, however, lead to reduced compensation.
-Contact Matz Injury Law to see how we can help you.
+While this does not mean the insurance company will disregard your claim altogether, it can lead to reduced compensation.
+Contact Matz Injury Law for a free consultation to see how our car accident lawyers can help you.

-What Are the Consequences of Not Wearing a Seat Belt?
+What Are the Consequences of Not Wearing a Seat Belt in Michigan?

 Secondly, by failing to wear a safety belt, the occupant of a vehicle may be tossed around inside the car’s interior compartment or ejected entirely from the vehicle, which often results in a fatal injury.
 The National Highway Transportation Safety Administration (NHTSA) reports that in 2020 alone, 23,824 fatalities occurred, and 51% of those were of vehicle occupants wearing no seatbelt.